Alfred Kohlberg: IPR

 Upon resigning from ABMAC, he focused his attentions on IPR.
 Although a long-time IPR member, previously he had not read their publications closely.
 He did so now—also reading Communist publications like the New Masses.
-He noted that both IPR and the Comintern had changed policies in tandem regarding Chiang Kai-shek opposing him after the Hitler-Stalin Pact in 1939 to lauding him after Operation Barbarosa (1941) to opposing him again by 1943.
+He noted that both IPR and the Comintern had changed policies in tandem regarding Chiang Kai-shek: from opposing him after the Hitler-Stalin Pact in 1939, to lauding him after Operation Barbarossa (1941), to opposing him again by 1943.
 Kohlberg began a personal campaign to have IPR acknowledge its pro-Communist bias and circulated this criticism among IPR members.
 Kohlberg began referring to Frederick Vanderbilt Field, a major IPR supporter, as the "millionaire communist."
 By 1944, Kohlberg resigned from the IPR, after "a dozen years membership," because he found it infiltrated by Communists.
 By October 1946, Kohlberg's court order to see IPR's reply, which it had not shared with him.
 In 1945, Kohlberg continued his campaign against the IPR.
 He consulted anti-Communist experts like journalists Nelson Frank and Max Eastman, staff on the House Un-American Activities Committee, Felix Morley and Frank Hanighen of Human Events, Freda Utley, Father Mark Tsai.
 Kohlberg then "bombarded" IPR with letters; he also published a biography of Owen Lattimore in China Monthly (where Utley worked).
 Kohlberg continued to criticize IPR and file lawsuits against it.
 On July 25, 1951, Kohlberg could relent, when the "McCarran Commission" (SISS) started public hearings to investigate IPR.
 In 1952, Kohlberg testified against IPR in those hearings.
 The IPR countered by calling Kohlberg a Mason and member of Fidelity Lodge No. 120 of San Francisco for decades.

 Kohlberg's "long-time adversaries" at the Institute for Pacific Relations (IPR) were Owen Lattimore and Philip C. Jessup.